 The ESRD Death Notification form (CMS 2746) is used to report the death of ESRD patients.
 According to CMS policy, this form must be submitted by dialysis or transplant providers within 30 days of a patient's death, and provides the date, primary and secondary causes of death, reasons for discontinuation of renal replacement therapy, if applicable, and evidence of hospice care prior to death.
-It is the primary source of death information for CMS and the USRDS, documenting more than 99% of deaths.
+It is the primary source of death information for CMS and the USRDS.
 The USRDS also utilizes several supplemental data sources for ascertaining date and cause of death.